AdaCore/gnatstudio/docs/users_guide/extending.rst

 * :file:`name` (required)

-  The name by which the action is referenced elsewehre in the customization files, for example when it's associated with a menu or toolbar button.
+  The name by which the action is referenced elsewhere in the customization files, for example when it's associated with a menu or toolbar button.
   It can contain any character, although you should avoid XML special characters and it can't start with a '/'.